 Working Papers

-Significant disparities in the accumulation of human capital exist between urban and rural areas in developing countries.
-Selective migration seems to explain part of this gap, but it is not its only determinant.
-In this paper, I provide evidence that natural disasters also explain why students in rural areas obtain lower academic achievement compared to those in urban areas.
-I use data on the census of Colombian schools, and employ a difference-in-differences strategy that leverages variation from an unusual rainfall shock that affected more than two million people in urban and rural Colombia.
-The results suggest that unusual rainfall disruptions increase school dropout and failure rates, and decrease learning of remaining students at least during a decade.
-The effects are focused on students enrolled in rural schools, leaving those in urban schools mostly unaffected.
-I explore several mechanisms and rule out that the effects are driven by selective migration or a loss on educational resources.
-I find evidence that the rainfall shock increased poverty and production, suggesting that rural students are more likely to drop out due to smaller returns to education on the agricultural sector.
+I provide evidence that natural disasters negatively impact student outcomes, potentially explaining the lower academic achievement of students in rural areas compared to those in urban areas.
+Using data from the census of Colombian schools and employing a difference-in-differences strategy that leverages variation from an unusual rainfall shock affecting more than two million people in urban and rural Colombia, I find that these disruptions increase school dropout rates and decrease learning for the remaining students for at least a decade.
+The effects are concentrated on students enrolled in rural schools, while those in urban schools remain unaffected.
+I explore several mechanisms and rule out the possibility that the effects are driven by selective migration or a loss of educational resources.
+Instead, I find evidence that the rainfall shock increased poverty and led poorer, rural children into unemployment and additional work hours.

 We use census-like data and a regression discontinuity design to study the labor market impacts of a signal provided by a government-sponsored award to top-performing students on a nationwide college exit exam in Colombia.
 Students who can signal their high level of specific skills earn seven to ten percent more than identical students lacking such a signal.
 The signal allows workers to find jobs in more productive firms and sectors that better use their skills.
 The positive returns persist for up to five years.
 The signal favors workers from less advantaged groups who enter the market with weaker signals.